muXxer/blue-app-iota-loader-alpine/README.md

 - Open VirtualBox
 - In VirtualBox, click "File" > "Import Appliance"
-- Browse to IOTA-Ledger-App-Loader.ova
+- Browse to "IOTA-Ledger-Nano-App-Loader.ova" or "IOTA-Ledger-Blue-App-Loader.ova"
 - Click "Next"
 - Click "Import"

-## Installation on the Ledger Nano S
+## Installation on the Ledger

-- Plug in your Ledger Nano S and enter your pin (you can leave it at the dashboard)
+- Plug in your Ledger device and enter your pin (you can leave it at the dashboard)
 - Open VirtualBox
 - Now select the new VM in the list on the left
 - Click "Start"